Skip to content

 Section C: Issuing Charters to Chapters

-Local Chapters of the Young Farmer and Agribusiness Association shall apply through the State Advisor to the Executive Committee for affiliation with the Young Farmer and Agribusiness Association.
+Local Chapters of the Farmer and Agribusiness Association shall apply through the State Advisor to the Executive Committee for affiliation with the Farmer and Agribusiness Association.
 Such applications shall be signed by the Chapter President, the Secretary and the local advisor.
 The following material shall accompany the application for a chapter charter:

 1. A copy of the proposed constitution and by -laws.

-2. A copy of the annual program of work
+2. A copy of the annual program of work.

 3. A list of the active membership.